 An ideal way to get to see Ronda is to take a guided tour.
 These tours usually include a hotel pick-up, all transport and guides as well as sometimes an extra stop along the way.

-- Seville to Ronda Takes the bus.
-But even better is to take a transfer to Granada or Malaga that includes a visit to Ronda.
-Read more about an or Seville to Malaga Transfer with Ronda Guided Tour.
+- Seville to Ronda: Takes the bus.
+But even better is to take a transfer to Granada or Malaga that includes a visit to Ronda

-- Malaga to Ronda There are trains, but the schedule means you'd only get four hours in Ronda.
-Better to take the bus.
-There is also a.
+- Malaga to Ronda: There are trains, but the schedule means you'd only get four hours in Ronda -- better to take the bus

-- Marbella to Ronda Take the bus from San Pedro de Alcantara, just outside Marbella.
-There is also a.
+- Marbella to Ronda: Take the bus from San Pedro de Alcantara, just outside Marbella

-- Granada to Ronda Take the train (there is no bus).
-There is also a.
+- Granada to Ronda: Take the train (there is no bus)

-- Cadiz to Ronda Takes the bus.
+- Cadiz to Ronda: Takes the bus.
 Transportes Generales Comes runs the Cadiz-Ronda bus service.
 The journey time is around three hours, but the journey is pretty cool it goes through a lot of the pueblos blancos.
-The bus stops in Jerez.
-There is also a.
+The bus stops in Jerez

-Starting in Madrid, you visit Cordoba on day one.
-Day two takes in Seville, day three is spent in Ronda and the Costa del Sol, day four in Granada and day five takes you to back to Madrid via Toledo.
+- Starting in Madrid, you visit Cordoba on day one.
+Day two takes in Seville, day three is spent in Ronda and the Costa del Sol, day four is in Granada, and day five takes you to back to Madrid via Toledo.

-From Malaga: These above transfers don't work from Malaga, so I would suggest an itinerary like this: take the bus from Malaga to Granada; catch a bus from Granada to Cordoba; take the high-speed train from Cordoba to Seville; visit Ronda on the above transfer from Seville to Malaga.
+- From Malaga: The above transfers don't work from Malaga.
+Try this itinerary: Take the bus from Malaga to Granada; catch a bus from Granada to Cordoba; take the high-speed train from Cordoba to Seville; visit Ronda on the above transfer from Seville to Malaga.